 I have been an admirer of Emma’s wonderfully colourful, whimsical and nature inspired prints for a while now.
 I was first introduced to Emma’s work when I was gifted an amazing Kruger fabric chair in pink which sits proudly in my office and always receives a lot of compliments.
-The attention to detail in Emma’s hand drawn prints is breath-taking (you can view Emma’s Sketchbook on her website) and they are really brought to life with the vibrant shades of colours that she uses within her designs.
+The attention to detail in Emma’s hand drawn prints is breath-taking (you can view Emma’s Sketchbook on her website) and the new Wilderie Collection is simply stunning!
+Emma’s prints are really brought to life with the vibrant shades of colours that she uses within her designs.

 So, who is Emma J Shipley?